 - 1/3 cup sesame seeds

 - Line a large baking sheet with parchment paper.

 - In a mixing bowl combine flour(s), yeast, salt & sugar.

 - Add oil & enough water to make a soft dough.
-Knead for one minute with a KitchenAid mixer (paddle attachment) or about 100 times by hand on a barely floured surface.
+Knead for one minute with a KitchenAid mixer or about 50 times by hand on a barely floured surface.
 DO NOT ADD TOO MUCH FLOUR WHEN KNEADING.